MooseValley/Predator-Prey-Bears-and-Fish/README.md

 # Preditor-Prey - Bears and Fish

 ## Source of these questions: Unknown.
-I found these questions in many places on the internet, but none of the locations specified a source.
-If you know the source (the text book, or whatever), please let me know.
+I found these questions in many places on the internet, but none of the locations specified an original source.
+If you know the original source (the text book, original author, or whatever), please let me know. :smiley:

 ## P-2.31